-The Theatre Program at St. Andrew’s offers students two avenues by which to immerse themselves in the art of theatre: via for-credit academic courses of study, or via involvement in one or more of the three major productions put on by the Theatre Program each year.
+The Theatre Program at St. Andrew’s offers students two avenues by which to immerse themselves in the art of theatre: via for-credit academic courses of study, or via involvement in one or more of the four major productions put on by the Theatre Program each year.

 In the fall and spring productions, we tackle drama and comedy of various time periods, ranging from Shakespeare’s Much Ado About Nothing and Arthur Miller’s The Crucible to Woody Allen’s Don’t Drink the Water and David Lindsay-Abaire's Rabbit Hole.